aayush-bhardwaj/FlashCard/React/README.md

 but before we do that let's install 'nodemon' :

 Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.

 ```
-npm install nodemon --save
+npm install -g nodemon

+NOTE : '-g' is to install a package globally.
 ```
 So, run the command -
 ```